Brauer-Thrall type theorems for derived module categories: The first Brauer-Thrall type theorem

 \begin{remark}{\rm It is possible $\mbox{\rm gl.dim} A < \mbox{\rm s.gl.dim} A$.
-Indeed, since piecewise hereditary algebras are the factors of finite-dimensional hereditary algebras \cite[Theorem 1.1]{HRS96}, all algebras of finite global dimension and with oriented cycles in their quivers are of infinite strong global dimension by \cite[Theorem 3.2]{HZ08}. }\end{remark}
+Indeed, since piecewise hereditary algebras are factors of finite-dimensional hereditary algebras \cite[Theorem 1.1]{HRS96}, all algebras of finite global dimension and with oriented cycles in their quivers are not piecewise hereditary, thus of infinite strong global dimension by \cite[Theorem 3.2]{HZ08}. }\end{remark}

+As an additional corollary, we give a characterization of global cohomological width on the level of bounded homotopy categories of finite-dimensional projective modules.